|Van Delivery Schedule

 If for any other reason (e.g. bad weather) van service on a particular route(s) does not operate, libraries will be notified via an e-mail message and a post to the NHAIS blog.
 If your library does not receive van service on a particular day, please check your e-mail and/or the NHAIS blog before calling the State Library.

-Approximately 10,000 items are sent via the Van Service each month.
-A survey taken over a five-month period in 1998 identified 20 books that were reported lost.
-This represents about .04% of items sent on the van each month.
+Approximately 9,000 items are sent via the Van Service each week.
+A handful are reported missing each month.
 Since the material sent via the van is not tracked (i.e. A list of items sent and received are not signed for by the library or the van driver.), it is not possible to determine who lost the book-the library sending the book, the van delivery service or the library receiving the book.

 In accordance with standard ILL protocol, the borrowing library is responsible for material from the time it leaves the lending library until it is returned to that library.
 If the book cannot be located, regardless of the cause, then the borrowing library should reimburse the lending library for the cost of the material.